 Volunteer with Prescott Farm

-Our dedicated team of volunteers allow Prescott Farm to continue enhancing and expanding our educational programs for the Lakes Region Community.
-Some of the projects that volunteers make possible are the Maple Sugaring Shack, Educational Gardens, Chicken agriculture, Forest Management, Phenology, and so much more.
+Our dedicated volunteers allow Prescott Farm to continue enhancing and expanding our educational programs for the Lakes Region community and beyond.
+Some of the projects that volunteers make possible are the Maple Sugaring, Educational Gardens, Trail Maintenance, Chicken Agriculture, Forest Management, Phenology, and so much more.
 Opportunities for leadership roles are available!
 Along with the enjoying a sense of accomplishment and camaraderie, Volunteers are invited to attend exclusive events at Prescott Farm that honor their work.
 Please take a few moments to view the volunteer opportunities we have available and if you are interested in becoming a part of our team, send us an email (firstname.lastname@example.org).
 Thank you and we look forward to seeing you!